 While many may think of Spain as a summer destination, there are plenty of places ideal for a winter getaway too.
-Some of the more obvious choices include well-known winter hotspots like Gran Canaria, Tenerife and Mallorca, but I’ve set out to find five unique destinations you may not have thought of for a winter break in Spain.
+Some of the more obvious choices include well-known winter hotspots like Gran Canaria, Tenerife and Fuerteventura – where you’ll find fabulous winter weather and beaches – but I’ve set out to find five unique destinations you may not have thought of for a winter break in Spain.

 Whether you’re after a serene seaside retreat, a cosy winter hideaway, or a city break with a twist, we’ve got you covered with our list of five unique places for winter holidays in Spain!